natelee3/DINEysus_app/README.md

 - Mapbox API: generates an interactive map with controls and navigation
 - Twilio API: uses POST request to send SMS

-* If you encounter a CORS error, visit (https://cors-anywhere.herokuapp.com/corsdemo)[https://cors-anywhere.herokuapp.com/corsdemo] and click the button to enable temporary server access.

 ## Group